-TO: Higher Education Capital Construction Advisory Committee (CCAC)

-Members; Higher Education CFOs; Higher Education Facility Planners

-FROM: Andy Carlson, Director, Capital Assets and Compliance

-DATE: May 15, 2007

-SUBJECT: Capital Construction Budget Requests for Fiscal Year 2008-2009
+- TO: Higher Education Capital Construction Advisory Committee (CCAC) Members; Higher Education CFOs; Higher Education Facility Planners - FROM: Ryan Stubbs, Capital Construction Coordinator - DATE: May 20, 2008 - SUBJECT: Capital Construction Budget Requests for Fiscal Year 2009-2010

-Attached please find the Department of Higher Education (DHE) "Instruction Manual for Higher Education Facilities, Program Planning and Budgeting for FY 2008-2009."
+Attached please find the Department of Higher Education (DHE) "Instruction Manual for Higher Education Facilities, Program Planning and Budgeting for FY 2009-2010."
 Please be sure to review the manual and the deadlines set forth in the schedule as all institutions will be held to them this year.
 We have revised this manual and the budget forms to comply with recent statutory changes.

-Andy Carlson will be managing the capital construction review process and all submittals and questions should be directed to his attention.
-He can be reached at (303) 866-4025.
-Ryan Stubbs will also be involved in the process and the review of program plans and will be available to answer any questions that you may have.
+Ryan Stubbs will be managing the capital construction review process and all submittals and questions should be directed to his attention.
 He can be reached at (303) 866-4034.